 Depression is generally treated by psychotherapy (counseling) and medications (15).

-- The most common psychotherapy used is cognitive-behavioral therapy (CBT).
+- The most common psychotherapy used is cognitive-behavioral therapyiXPsychotherapy that helps one become aware of negative thoughts and be better equipped to cope with challenging issues (CBT).
 This therapy encourages the child to develop positive thoughts and control negative emotions.

 - Health professionals may advise parents to give antidepressants to help children overcome depression.